 - The stratosphere defines a layer in which temperatures rise with increasing altitude, because of the absorption of UV radiation from the sun by the Ozone layer.

-- The stratosphere is characterized by the presence of the Ozonosphere, or also called Ozone Layer.
+- The stratosphere is characterized by the presence of the Ozonosphere, also called the Ozone Layer.
 Ozone is made up of 3 oxygen atoms (O3).

 - Ozone observes ultraviolet radiation (UV) radiation from the Sun.

-- Most harmful Ultraviolet radiation filtered which are coming from solar radiations.
+- Most harmful Ultraviolet radiation filtered which are coming from solar radiation.